Ian-Ennis/Ian-Ennis/README.md

 About me:

 I love to experiment with how to purposefully use code, while creating fun and enjoyable experiences for the user.
-So far, I have explored color choice, sound, different ways of progressing and guiding users through an application, or providing something of value to overall well-being.
+So far, I have explored color choice, sound, different ways of progressing and guiding users through an application, and providing something of value to overall well-being.

 I'm an avid hiker, camper, climber, and all-around explorer of the rocky mountains west of Denver where I'm originally from.
 I'm perpetually fascinated with nature, and enjoy packing a bag and a dog (just not in the bag, he's too big) and immersing myself in the woods for hours at a time.
 I'm also a huge fan astronomy and outerspace and see each as frontiers meriting further discovery.

-I was raised by social workers and believe in promoting mental health awareness.
-I think it should be integrated into everyone's set of perosnal values.
+I was raised by social workers and believe in promoting mental health awareness, because it is crucial to us living happier lives but frequently gets swept under the table.

 I spend quite of bit of time in the garden, as I enjoy working toward a goal piece by piece not just to look over the work I've accomplished when finished, but to enjoy the process.
 Just like with my coding.